 - Try splitting your pet’s food into several smaller meals throughout the day.
 Some cats prefer to eat little and often, but notice immediately when a previous meal has been allowed to stale.

 - Warming food can also help stimulate a cat’s appetite.
 Warm food is more aromatic, which makes it more appealing if your cat’s sense of smell is fading.
 Take care, though, to check to temperature before feeding.

 - Make sure the food bowls are clean.
 Your pet, quite justifiably, is unlikely to want to eat from a dirty bowl.

 Foods high in calories and fat are useful when considering how to make a cat gain weight.
 Kitten foods are typically the most fattening cat food.

 It is important to remember that the best food for an underweight cat is one with as many animal ingredients in it as possible.
 Plant-based products should be avoided or at least kept to a minimum.

 Above all, if your cat is losing weight, take her to your vet for a comprehensive check-up before you do anything else.

 Even the best when a cat needs to gain weight can’t help if there’s an underlying medical problem that still needs to be treated.
 Make sure that you discuss any dietary changes with your vet as some conditions require a special diet.
 If you work closely with your vet you are bound to find a way to help your cat gain weight.

 Have you had trouble getting your cat to eat?

+Does kitty keep on losing weight whatever you do?
 We would love to hear your stories in the comments below.